 Traveling As a Rang De Volunteer

-For as low as 100 Rs one can become investor and volunteer with Rangde and contribute to eradicate poverty.
-The point to note here is that you are not giving charity this is a loan, (at very generous terms compared to the moneylender) and is sanctioned after a proper credit worthiness check.The whole idea is to keep the process IT enabled and transparent for all stake holders like investors, borrowers and field partners.
+For as low as 100 Rs one can become investor and volunteer with Rang de and contribute to eradicating poverty.
+The point to note here is that you are not giving charity this is a loan, (at very generous terms compared to the moneylender) and is sanctioned after a proper creditworthiness check.The whole idea is to keep the process IT enabled and transparent for all stakeholders like investors, borrowers and field partners.

-As part of close interaction between borrowers and investors a rang de volunteer can join on some of the field trips to various parts of India.
-I joined one such trip some time back to small town called Adoni near Kurnool in Andhra Pradesh.
+As part of the close interaction between borrowers and investors, a Rang de volunteer can join on some of the field trips to various parts of India.
+I joined one such trip some time back to a small town called Adoni near Kurnool in Andhra Pradesh.
 The idea was to meet around 10 potential borrowers, interview them and see if they are loan worthy or not.
 We were also planning to meet some past borrowers and see if there is any change in their life and financial condition after taking a loan and successfully paying it back.

 We were 6 Rang de volunteers from Hyderabad and left early morning in 2 cars for Adoni.
 The road till Kurnool is the Bangalore highway and very good.
-After that the great rural roads of India start.
-At places on the road we found people drying their farm produce like chilies etc. We had to drive slowly to not to spoil the same.
+After that, the great rural roads of India started.
+At places on the road, we found people drying their farm produce like chilies etc. We had to drive slowly to not to spoil the same.
 Adoni is like any other Kasba (small town) in India, not very big, not very small.
-Like most small towns in India it is has pockets of different community and is divided on those line, but we were interested in the biggest division of all the financial divide.
+Like most small towns in India it has pockets of different community and is divided into those lines, but we were interested in the biggest division of all the financial divide.

-The potential borrowers were already doing some small business like Vegetable selling, tailoring, running a small eatery for laborers, but the most enterprising was” Amma” as everybody was calling her, running her own masonry business with her daughter and daughter in law while the men folk worked in Bangalore.
-She was able to explain exactly what the extra loan of 7-10K will mean to her business, in form of buying more raw materials, and building a shed to keep some of the raw material so that it is not prone to theft and elements of nature.
+The potential borrowers were already doing some small business like Vegetable selling, tailoring, running a small eatery for laborers, but the most enterprising was the Amma as everybody was calling her, running her own masonry business with her daughter and daughter in law while the menfolk worked in Bangalore.
+She was able to explain exactly what the extra loan of 7-10K will mean to her business, in form of buying more raw materials and building a shed to keep some of the raw material so that it is not prone to theft and elements of nature.
 She was not only self-employed she was giving employment to 2 of her relatives and one other neighbor, that is the power of these small enterprises.

 Nice to learn about Rangde.
 I think that’s a very sensible idea.
 This way the money goes to people who make something out of it and secondly, because it is money borrowed these small entrepreneurs would use it responsibly.